tunpham20/hmm/README.md

 * Rename `config.sample.php` to `config.php` and apply the imap settings.
 Move `config.php` to a safe location in a *parent directory* outside the `public_html`, so it is not reachable through the browser.
 * Edit config file using below parameters.

-## Configuration (config.php)
+### Configuration (config.php)

-The app searches for config.php file into the entire directory, to avoid hack move the file outside the root directory.
+The app searches for `config.php` file into the entire directory, to avoid hack move `config.php` file outside the root directory.

-* Use IMAP server provided by your Hosting Provider.
+* Use IMAP server provided by your Hosting Provider or other provider (such as GMail/GSuite, Yandex, ZohoMail...).
 For GMail use imap.gmail.com:993/imap/ssl
-* Use your username from Provider.
+* Use your username from provider.
-* Use your password from Provider.
+* Use your password from provider.

         $config['imap']['url'] = '{ imap.gmail.com:993/imap/ssl}INBOX';
         $config['imap']['username'] = "username";
         $config['imap']['password'] = "password";

-* Change emails domain with your own domain.
+* Change email domain with your own domain.

         $config['domains'] = array('example.com', 'example1.com' );

 * Add username that can not be accessed.

         $config['blocked_usernames'] = array('root', 'admin', 'temp', 'administrator', 'hostmaster', 'postmaster', 'webmaster');

 * Save file.
 Enjoy

+## Other options

-## Enable GZIP Compression (For Apache, Litespeed/Openlitespeed only)
+### Enable GZIP Compression (For Apache, Litespeed/Openlitespeed only)

-* Create/Open .htaccess in your `public_html` folder, paste this.
+* Create/Open `.htaccess` in your `public_html` folder, paste this.

         <ifModule mod_gzip.c>
         mod_gzip_on Yes